ShashvatMahto/learning_git/readme.md

 -- git add . this command will add all the files directly

 4. git commit is basically a snapshot of the staged changes i.e whatever changes we have done

+5. how to create multiple branch
+-- git brach <brachNameYouWantToCretae>

+6. how to check how many branches are present?
+-- git branch

+7. how to move between braches
+-- git checkout <branchName>

+8. how to delete a branch?
+-- git branch --delete <brachName>
+-- git branch -D <branchName>